markxnelson/converged/obaas/microtx/microtx.md

 1. Create the LRA entry point

   The first method you need will be the main entry point, the `deposit()` method.
-This will have the `@POST` annotation so that it will respond to the HTTP POST method.
+This will have the `@PostMapping` annotation so that it will respond to the HTTP POST method.
 And, it has the `@LRA` annotation.

   In the `@LRA` annotation, which marks this as an LRA participant, the `value` property is set to `LRA.Type.MANDATORY` which means that this method will refuse to perform any work unless it is part of an LRA.
 The `end` property is set to `false` which means that successful completion of this method does not in and of itself constitute successful completion of the LRA, in other words, this method expects that it will not be the only participant in the LRA.